margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Seeing Black Lives ##
 They help the police force as police officers.
 They write good poetry.
 They play fun music and create new, cool music.
+They dance in school and on the streets.
 They read in church.
 They create amazing art.
 They help the homeless community.
+They work to reduce crime.
 They share interracial relationships.
 They express their narratives, and their side of the story.
 They take care of little kids and love them, and hug them.